lakshmireddy-77/docker/README.md

 ======
-COPY and ADD both copies the code from local to conatiner, but it has 2 advantages it can directly fetch the file from the internet docker rm -f copy docker build -t add:v1 docker run -d -p 80:80 --name add add:v1
+COPY and ADD both copies the code from local to conatiner, but it has 2 advantages it can directly fetch the file from the internet it can directly untar the files into conatiners docker rm -f copy docker build -t add:v1 docker run -d -p 80:80 --name add add:v1